-- i. a secured party may consent or agree to vary the priority of its security interest; - a registered floating charge is postponed to a subsequently registered fixed charge unless the floating charge contains a prohibition or restriction on the power of the BVI Company to create any future charge ranking in priority to or equally with the floating charge; and - iii. a different regime applies to a security interest that was created by a company that was originally incorporated under the International Business Companies Act 1984 and re-registered under the Act.
+- a secured party may consent or agree to vary the priority of its security interest; - ii. a registered floating charge is postponed to a subsequently registered fixed charge unless the floating charge contains a prohibition or restriction on the power of the BVI Company to create any future charge ranking in priority to or equally with the floating charge; and iii. a different regime applies to a security interest that was created by a company that was originally incorporated under the International Business Companies Act 1984 and reregistered under the BCA.